jsheunis/cass-and-stephan-osr/README.md

   * Impromptu discussions
   * Breakout sessions for workshopping (with white boards!)
-  * Posting collaboration opportunities and offers of support
+  * Advertising collaboration opportunities and offers of support
-  * Working on your own, but together (tables, chairs, beanbags, plug sockets)
+  * Working on your own, but together (tables, chairs, beanbags, plug sockets...)

 ## You do you, we’ll sort the rest!